The Hagfish: A Strange Animal with a Useful Slime or Mucus

 Researchers have found that the protein threads in the slime of the Atlantic hagfish are 100 times thinner than a human hair and ten times as strong as nylon.
 They also have the advantage of being made by a "green" process, as opposed to fibres made from petroleum.

 Scientists don't plan to hunt or farm hagfish.
 Instead, they hope to genetically engineer bacteria to make hagfish slime.
-Some bacteria are proving to be very useful in making substances for humans once they have had the correct gene or genes added to them.
+Some bacteria have proved to be very useful in making substances for humans once they have had the correct gene or genes added to them.
+Preliminary experiments in using hagfish genes in bacteria have already been successful.

 The inshore hagfish of the Northwest Pacific Ocean (Eptatretus burgeri) lives in much shallower water than other hagfish.
 Its flesh is used as food in Korea.
-The skin of this hagfish is known as "eel skin" and is used to make items such as belts, accessories and clothing.
+The skin of the animal is known as "eel skin" and is used to make items such as belts, accessories, and clothing.

 Strange or unpleasant as it may sound, the slime of the inshore hagfish is sometimes used as a substitute for egg white in recipes.
 The slime is said to be obtained by banging a stick on a tank containing a living hagfish.